3 Benefits of Improving Your Core Strength

 - Doing core workouts to build strong abdominal muscles will create better stability in the body.
-Like noted above, more stability means that your back and stomach muscles will be working together.
-When the muscles are working together to stabilize your body and help you move, you will be able to prevent injuries.
+As noted above, more stability means that your back and stomach muscles will be working together.
+When the muscles are working together to stabilize your body and help you move, you will be able to better prevent injuries.

 2. Eliminates upper back pain and lower back pain

 - Again, when the core muscles are weak, your back will be doing most of the work.
 When your back is doing most of the work it will get tired, and sore from all the weight that is being carried from your back.
-To evenly distribute the weight that is carried in the body, doing core workouts to develop a strong core will ultimately eliminate upper back pain and lower back pain.
+To evenly distribute the weight that is carried in the body, doing core workouts to develop a strong core will ultimately relieve upper back pain and lower back pain.

 3. Keeps internal organs healthy